MoeMj1019/AI_web_applications/README.md

 ### Indexer:
 - it's recommended to place all indecies in the <Search_Indecies> directory and the name of their directory should start with "index_" or search_index_" in order to be ignored by git
+- the index has a buffer for adding entries, the buffer is commited when it reaches a certain size or when the indexer is closed/deleted
 - Schema:
     url=ID(stored=True, unique=True)
     title=TEXT(stored=True),